MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 08/02-MiniLab_Deploy Kubernetes with AKS.md

 Some of the features you'll use require you to deploy the AKS cluster by using the *Azure Container Networking Interface networking* configuration.

-Below we create the virtual network for your AKS cluster.
-We will use this virtual network and specify the networking model when we deploy the cluster.
+Below, you will create the virtual network for your AKS cluster.
+You will use this virtual network and specify the networking model when you deploy the cluster.

 1. First, create a virtual network and subnet.
 Pods deployed in your cluster will be assigned an IP from this subnet.
 Run the following command to create the virtual network.